 Opel engineers are out testing a prototype for the next-generation Insignia sedan.
 Though destined to compete in the mid-size sedan segment, the new Insignia looks to be growing in size, so much so that it may rival some larger models.
-It also looks like the design team has adopted a sloping, coupe-like profile akin to the one on the Audi A7.
+It also looks like the design team has adopted a sloping, coupe-like profile akin to the Audi A7.

 The new Regal is expected to arrive for the 2018 model year and may even be built at the same German plant as this new Insignia to help sure up capacity for Opel's plants.
 We’ve also heard that a version of the car will be sold in Australia and New Zealand as the next Holden Commodore.